smarttdm/ebaas.github.io/_posts/2017-6-8-MetadataDrivenArchitecture.markdown

 visible: 1
 ---

 <p class="intro"><span class="dropcap">E</span>baas is a high-productivity enterprise application platform.
-It supports a no-code and metadata-driven development method that enables professional and nonprofessional developers to rapidly build single page applications for business data managements</p>
+It supports a no-code and metadata-driven development method that enables nonprofessional developers to rapidly build single page applications for business data managements</p>

 Some of the challenges found in developing enterprise applications are the ability to deliver a customized solution that meets complex and specific requirements for each customer under a time and budget constraints and adapting to business changes without big efforts.